Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 One interesting thing about this mixer is that it does not have a pan control, the same as the Mackie 402VLZ4 above.

-Then you have a stereo graphic EQ on the mixer board for eq-ing the main output, and you can switch that between either the main mix or monitor mix or bypass it.
+You will also get a stereo graphic EQ on the mixer board for eq-ing the main output, and you can switch that between either the main mix or monitor mix or bypass it.

 Feature Highlights